Setting The Right Dryer Vent Height From Floor: A Complete Guide

 Setting the correct dryer vent height from the floor is crucial for proper ventilation and safety.
 Here is a step-by-step guideline to help you get it right.
 By following these steps, you can ensure that your dryer vent is set at an appropriate dryer vent height from floor, promoting efficient airflow and reducing potential fire hazards associated with lint buildup.

-2. Use a pencil or marker to mark this measurement on the interior wall.
+• Use a tape measure or ruler to mark this measurement on the wall where you plan to install the vent.

 Detailed Instructions For Dryer Vent Placement